-Effective upon consummation of this offering, we intend to enter into a registration rights agreement with certain of our existing shareholders, pursuant to which we will grant them certain demand and piggyback registration rights for the resale of the common shares held by them, as described below.
-The shareholders party to the registration rights agreement will initially hold an aggregate of of our common shares, representing approximately % of the voting power of our common shares outstanding upon completion of this offering (assuming no exercise of the underwriter's over-allotment option).
-The registration rights described below will expire on the earlier to occur of (i) the anniversary of the completion of the offering contemplated by this prospectus and (ii) the date on which there are no remaining registrable securities held by the parties to the registration rights agreement.
-The registration rights agreement will provide that we must pay certain registration expenses in connection with any demand, piggyback or shelf registration.
-The registration rights agreement will contain customary indemnification and contribution provisions.
+We entered into a registration rights agreement in connection with the Series E Private Placement with certain of our existing shareholders and certain investors in the Series E Private Placement pursuant to which we granted them certain demand and piggyback registration rights for the resale of the common shares held by them, as described below.
+The shareholders party to the registration rights agreement hold an aggregate of of our common shares, representing approximately % of the voting power of our common shares outstanding upon completion of this offering (assuming no exercise of the underwriters' over-allotment option).
+The registration rights described below will expire on the earlier to occur of (i) the fifth anniversary of the completion of the offering contemplated by this prospectus and (ii) the date on which there are no remaining registrable securities held by the parties to the registration rights agreement.
+The registration rights agreement provides that we must pay certain registration expenses in connection with any demand, piggyback or shelf registration.
+The registration rights agreement contains customary indemnification and contribution provisions.